1755 - British expedition against Fort Duquesne

 On July 7, Braddock's column reached the mouth of Turtle Creek, a stream flowing into the Monongahela about 13 km from Fort Duquesne, at the junction with the Allegheny.
 However, the direct way ran through difficult terrains and a dangerous defile.
 Braddock decided to ford the Monongahela twice rather than to take this direct path.

-Early on July 8, M. Contrecoeur detached Captain Beaujeu with 70 French regulars, 140 Canadians, and 650 Indians to ambush Braddock's column which was now crossing the Monongahela.
+Early on July 8, M. Contrecoeur detached Captain Beaujeu with 70 French regulars, 140 Canadiens, and 650 Indians to ambush Braddock's column which was now crossing the Monongahela.

 On July 9, Braddock's column was only 16 km from Fort Duquesne when it clashed with Beaujeu's force advancing to meet it in the engagement of the Monongahela.
 The French were behind defences in front and the Indians on each flank.
 Braddock had five horses shot under him and was severely injured before being carried off the field.
 The British force was crushingly defeated and broke into a rout.